MatrikMoon/TournamentAssistant/README.md

 ## For Hosts
 ### Installation
-Download the latest release build (`BattleSaberCore-release-[platform].zip`) from Releases and extract it to any location
+Download the latest release build (`TournamentAssistantCore-release-[platform].zip`) from Releases and extract it to any location

 ### Usage
-Run `BattleSaberCore.exe` or `./BattleSaberCore`, depending on your platform :)
+Run `TournamentAssistantCore.exe` or `./TournamentAssistantCore`, depending on your platform :)

 ## TODO
 If anyone wants to improve this readme, please do.
 Dm me, submit a pull request, anything you want.
 I am incapable of writing readmes for large projects.